ABOUT ALMERE

 More info...

-Click here to find the tourist information via Visit Almere.
-In the shop (see photo below left) there is a lot for sale about Almere: including beautiful books about architecture / history / nature or maps, beautiful nature walks, architecture walks, beautiful cycling routes and other tours, souvenirs, magnets, regional products, many 036 T -shirts, flyers, travel tickets, bus cards/tickets/charging point, bicycle rental also electric, going out, theaters/pop venues: KAF, De Meester, Corrosie, De Glasbak, theater companies including Vis à vis, Suburbia, De Bonte Hond and shopping, delicious dining out, much more...
+Click here to find tourist information via Visit Almere.
+In the shop (see photo bottom left) you can buy a lot about Almere: beautiful books about architecture/history/nature or maps, beautiful nature walks, Architectural Walks, wonderful cycling routes and other tours, souvenirs, magnets, regional products, many 036 T-shirts, flyers, travel tickets, bus cards/tickets/charging point, bicycle rental including electric, going out, theatres/pop venues: KAF, De Meester, Corrosie, De Glasbak, theatre companies including Vis à vis, Suburbia, De Bonte Hond and shopping, delicious dining, much more...
+Click here for tourist information via Visit Flevoland (see logo bottom right) to discover other parts of the Nieuwe Land, from the Noordoostpolder (Urk, Schokland etc.) many museums (Nieuwland, Bataviawerf, etc.) tulip festival and the tulip route of the Noordoostpolder and much more...
+Click here for tourist information via I-Amsterdam to discover the capital of the Netherlands. (tickets are also available at Visit Almere Diagonaal 199 in the center of Almere (see photo)